 Lately I’ve had several people mention to me that they just cannot seem to spray paint anything without getting drips.
 I get it!
 I used to struggle with getting a flawless finish but after several years of practice, I’ve learned a few tricks along the way.
 So if you’re struggling with drips or if you’re just not able to get a smooth finish, I’m sharing the biggest mistakes I see and some tips on how to get a perfect finish.

 First and foremost you have to shake the can…like a lot.
 I typically shake it for a full minute to make sure the paint is fully mixed in there.
-Then before spraying my object, I spray the paint into the air to make sure the nozzle sprays well.
-Sometimes, (especially if you’re using a used can) the paint can get clogged in the nozzle which will make the paint spit out.
+With paint sprayers, I give the paint a good mix before spraying.
+Then before spraying my object, I spray the paint into the air or a test object to make sure the nozzle sprays well.
+Sometimes, the paint can get clogged in the nozzle which will make the paint spit out.
 This will not give you a smooth texture and you’ll have to sand it off later.
-If the paint does spit, you’ll most likely need to pop off the nozzle and switch it out with another spray can nozzle you have lying around.
-If you switch the nozzle and it still spits, you may just need to get a new can.
-In my experience I have had a few spray cans that just spit paint no matter how much I work with it.
-Save yourself a headache later and just use a fresh can that sprays well.
+If the paint does spit, you’ll most likely need to clean the nozzle or switch it out with another nozzle if you have one lying around.

 This is one of the biggest mistakes I see.
 Never start spraying or stop spraying while the nozzle is pointed directly at the object.
-When you first push down or let go of the nozzle the paint may spit a little.
-The key is to start spraying away from the object and glide it across the object to the other side so that your paint spray never stops while directed at the object.
-When you’re gliding your paint can from side to side, always spray past the edge of the object to ensure you don’t have paint building up too thick in one area.
+When you first push down or let go of the nozzle, the paint may spit a little.
+The key is to start spraying away from the object and glide it across the object in one smooth motion.
+Always spray past the edge of the object to ensure you don’t have paint building up too thick in one area.
 I’ve got a quick video at the bottom of this post to better explain what I mean!

 This is the second biggest mistake I see.
 Most paint can instructions suggest spraying 10-12 inches from the object.
 The reasoning for this is because the further your can is from the object, the thinner your coat of paint will be.
 A thin coat of paint is much less likely to drip than a thick one so keep your distance.
 I typically spray one thin coat over everything, let it dry for 30-45 minutes, and then spray a second thin coat for complete coverage.